MicrosoftDocs/sdk-api/sdk-api-src/content/ws2spi/nf-ws2spi-wscenablensprovider.md

 The
-<b>WSCEnableNSProvider</b> function changes the state of a given namespace provider.
+**WSCEnableNSProvider** function changes the state of a given namespace provider.
 It is intended to give the end-user the ability to change the state of the namespace providers.

 ## -parameters